 A faction in Krevborna

-- Derangement of the senses leads to scientific breakthroughs.
+- Mystic derangement of the senses leads to breakthroughs.

-- Scientific research and application must always be pushed to the bleeding edge.
+- Scientific and magical research must always be pushed to the bleeding edge.

 - Create new forms of weaponry to fight back against the monsters that trouble the land.

 - Overthrow the Church and its petty superstitions.

 - Explore a desolate lighthouse that was once the home of a prominent inventor.

 - Raid a Church archive to find suppressed research.

 - Steal back a prototype weapon that was pilfered by bandits.